orb-lang/espalier/doc/md/notes/peg-groups.md

 # PEG groups\(??\)

   I don't actually care, at all, if this is a group or not\.
+Yet\.
 It, might be\.  anyway

 Point being we just got some rule extractions working such that you get a complete subparser in the bargain and I'm entirely rethinking how I assemble